IS SCHNEIDER’S ALLEY REALLY HAUNTED?

 This isn’t the only story I have heard like this within the paranormal world.
-It is like most urban legends, a story begins and then added to throughout the years, to the point where no-one actually knows the real truth anymore.
+It is like most urban legends, a story begins and is then added to throughout the years, to the point where no one actually knows the real truth anymore.
 Research is essential, the truth is essential and the reputation of the innocent is essential.

 Dr Michael Schneider has been falsely accused of horrendous crimes.
-He has been found guilty by a kangaroo court of ‘thrillseekers’ and now his memory and family name are tarnished.
+He has been found guilty by a kangaroo court of ‘thrillseekers’ and now his memory and family name is tarnished.
 The family is devastated.
-We have all heard of the saying ‘never let the truth get in the way of a good story’.
+We have all heard of the saying “never let the truth get in the way of a good story”.
 But what if that untruth was about your family member!
 What if that untruth seriously ruined the reputation of a good and special person that you know!
 What if that untruth filtered through the family for generations!
 Would you think differently then?

 PLEASE SHARE THIS SCHNEIDER’S ALLEY BLOG.
 Let’s help right a wrong!

 Written By Kag Allwood